appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/aws-ecs/aws-ecs-on-ec2.md

         * **Revision**- Keep the default selection
         * **Service name**- Give a meaningful name to the service.
 For example, `appsmith-ecs-ec2-cluster-service`
         * **Service type**- Choose **DAEMON**
-5. Keep the default setting for all other sections, and click **Create** button to create service.
+5. Keep the default setting for all other sections, and click the **Create** button to create a service.
 It will take about five minutes for Appsmith to be up and running.
 The **Last status** shown as **Running** means that the service is up and running.

 ### Verify Appsmith installation